taruncodeplace6666/Winter-Semester-2025-26---MACSE605---Large-Language-Models-Project/README.md

 <img width="1537" height="773" alt="image" src="https://github.com/user-attachments/assets/244428d5-1230-4a88-86a3-a9bc468bc498" />

-# Novalty of the project
+# Novelty of the project
 <img width="810" height="333" alt="image" src="https://github.com/user-attachments/assets/9287adfd-2f52-407e-be14-967d3d09989f" />

-# Our proposed framework illustrates in Figure 1.
+# Our proposed framework illustrated in Figure 1.
 The system consists of four main components: (1) an LSTM-based RLagent for sequential anomaly detection, (2) a VAE to estimate anomaly magnitude via reconstruction error with dynamic reward scaling, (3) an LLM-based semantic potential functionfor reward shaping, and (4) an active learning and label propagation module to minimize labeling cost.